StanTraykov/dumbarb/README.md

 ```
 > python dumbarb.py -co mysession
 ```
 It is possible to override the stored session file with a different configuration.
-To do this, use the ``-f/--force`` switch and specify a configuration file (or files):
+To do this, use the ``-f/--force`` switch and specify a configuration file (or files), for example:
 ```
 > python dumbarb.py -fco mysession modified_config.txt
 ```